Duke Ellington: Career revival

-Around this time Ellington and Strayhorn began to work on film scoring.
+Around this time, Ellington and Strayhorn began to work on film scoring.
 The first of these was Anatomy of a Murder (1959), a courtroom drama directed by Otto Preminger and featuring James Stewart, in which Ellington appeared fronting a roadhouse combo.
 Film historians have recognized the score "as a landmark—the first significant Hollywood film music by African Americans comprising non-diegetic music, that is, music whose source is not visible or implied by action in the film, like an on-screen band."
-The score avoided the cultural stereotypes which previously characterized jazz scores and rejected a strict adherence to visuals in ways that presaged the New Wave cinema of the '60s".
-Ellington and Strayhorn, always looking for new musical territory, produced suites for John Steinbeck's novel Sweet Thursday, Tchaikovsky's Nutcracker Suite and Edvard Grieg's Peer Gynt.
+The score avoided the cultural stereotypes which previously characterized jazz scores and rejected a strict adherence to visuals in ways that presaged the New Wave cinema of the '60s.
+Ellington and Strayhorn, always looking for new musical territory, produced suites for John Steinbeck's novel Sweet Thursday, Tchaikovsky's Nutcracker Suite, and Edvard Grieg's Peer Gynt.

 Anatomy of a Murder was followed by Paris Blues (1961), which featured Paul Newman and Sidney Poitier as jazz musicians.
 For this work, Ellington was nominated for the Academy Award for Best Score.

 In the early 1960s, Ellington embraced recording with artists who had been friendly rivals in the past or were younger musicians who focused on later styles.
 The Ellington and Count Basie orchestras recorded together with the album First Time!
 The Count Meets the Duke (1961).
-During a period when Ellington was between recording contracts, he made records with Louis Armstrong (Roulette), Coleman Hawkins, John Coltrane (both for Impulse) and participated in a session with Charles Mingus and Max Roach which produced the Money Jungle (United Artists) album.
-He signed to Frank Sinatra's new Reprise label, but the association with the label was short-lived.
+During a period when Ellington was between recording contracts, he made records with Louis Armstrong (Roulette), Coleman Hawkins, John Coltrane (both for Impulse!), and participated in a session with Charles Mingus and Max Roach which produced the album Money Jungle (1963, United Artists).
+He signed to Frank Sinatra's new Reprise label, but his association with the label was short-lived.